I wear an extra small now.

 So that’s what I focused on!

 I don’t know.
 I’m sure the fact that I was naturally petite has a lot to do with the fact that I didn’t hate on my body too.
 I find it so strange that people think they’re “better” than others because of the shell they’re walking around in - when a lot of it’s simply genetic luck.
-Oh yeah you’re SUPER superior because the combination of DNA in your body happened to result in how you look.
+Oh yeah you’re superior because the combination of DNA in your body happened to result in how you look.
 So fucking weird to me.
 I’ve always thought that was weird, way before I understood things like white supremacy, patriarchy, aryan race.

 Why judge someone based on how they look?
 I sense people so much, I can feel their energy and what kind of person they are and have been able to do that since I was a kid.
-So if someone was considered “good-looking” but emanating horrible energy, I wouldn’t find them attractive at all.
+So if someone was considered “good-looking” but emanated horrible energy, I wouldn’t find them attractive at all.

 In high school, my girlfriends would run over to me and ask me “what do you think of so and so?”
 And I’d say whatever popped into my head.
 Once, in my twenties, the words “vain and selfish” popped out of my mouth about a friend’s brand new boyfriend.

 She didn’t like that so much so I stopped sharing that information with people moving forward.
-I discovered people - and I mean adults, kids love that I tell the truth - often don’t want to hear the truth.
+I discovered people - and I mean adults, kids and teens love that I tell the truth - often don’t want to hear the truth.

 Turns out I was exactly spot on - I usually am unfortunately - argh, he was SUCH a dick to her for their entire relationship.
 But he was hot!!
 (Of course, not to me, because I felt such gross energy coming from him.)
 Thank goodness she finally left that asshole.